wate-labs/wate/README.md

-  -a, --assertions             print assertion results for each request -c, --captures               print captured values for each request -d, --dry                    perform a dry run without emitting requests -h, --help                   Show CLI help.
+  -a, --assertions             print assertion results for each request -c, --captures               print captured values for each request -d, --dry                    perform a dry run without emitting requests -e, --export                 export the request and response bodies -h, --help                   Show CLI help.
   -p, --parameters=<value>...  use given parameter name and value in request -r, --report                 write report to file